Juejuemu/JavaScript-Course-Assignments/README.md

 ## 📂 Included Assignments

-### 🛫 Flight Ticket Order
-A simple web application to manage flight ticket bookings.

-### 📚 Gradebook
-A system for recording and displaying student grades.
+### 🔮 Zodiac Sign Finder
+An interactive webpage to determine a user's zodiac sign based on input.

 ### 🏠 Address Book
-A web-based contact management tool for storing and retrieving addresses.
+A web-based interactive contact management tool for storing and retrieving addresses.

-### ♦️ Blackjack
-A basic implementation of the Blackjack card game using JavaScript.

 ### 🔢 Calculator
 A functional, interactive calculator built with HTML, CSS, and JavaScript.